Skip to content

 4. Misunderstanding Humor and Sarcasm

-• Humor styles vary — what’s funny in one culture can be confusing in another.
+• Humor styles vary — what’s funny in one culture can be confusing or even offensive in another.
+Observing reactions carefully before joking is recommended.

 5. Not Following Dining Etiquette